The Aftermath (Dystopia album)

-The Aftermath is the second album by the American band Dystopia.
+The Aftermath is the second album by American crust punk/sludge metal band Dystopia.
 It was originally released in 1999 as a four-track LP on Life Is Abuse Records, and as a 13-track CD featuring additional songs from their splits with Skaven and Suffering Luna, the Backstabber EP, and one unreleased cover, on Life Is Abuse Records, Misanthropic Records and Crawlspace Records.
 The final song, "Cosmetic Plague", begins near the end of track 12, and is a Rudimentary Peni cover.
 The LP version contains tracks 1–4 on side A and has an etching on side B.